 Unless the UE is configured a SCS, the UE receives subsequent PDSCH using same SCS as for the PDSCH reception providing the RAR message.

-f the UE does not detect the DCI format with CRC scrambled by the corresponding RA-RNTI where the LSBs of SFN field in the DCI format 1_0, if included, match the LSBs of the SFN in which the PRACH is transmitted, or the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].
+If the UE does not detect the DCI format with CRC scrambled by the corresponding RA-RNTI where the LSBs of SFN field in the DCI format 1_0, if included, match the LSBs of the SFN in which the PRACH is transmitted, or the UE does not correctly receive a corresponding transport block within the window, the UE procedure is as described in [11, TS 38.321].

 In the procedures above, UE may ignore the LSBs of SFN field when contention free random access procedure is applied or RAR window size is equal to or smaller than 10ms.